 - In the Glee fanfic Hunting The Unicorn, the Warblers are questioned by the FBI for leads on on Blaine's recent kidnapping.
 Nick reveals that he came out as bi to his mother, only to have her think that going to a same-sex school "confused him."
 He smokes a blunt to piss her off while he packs up and leaves, then gets drunk with Trent and kicks out her headlights.
-He also tripped so hard that he didn't remember to tell Jeff he was bi for a year.
+He also tripped so hard that he didn't remember to tell his best friend Jeff he was bi for a year.

 - In Chapter 2 of Despair's Last Resort, Monokuma threatens to reveal everything about the characters love lives and fetishes as a motive.
 Shortly afterward, Kazumi goes to her best friend and crush, Shizuka, to tell her that she's a lesbian.
 Shizuka, after reassurance that she won't be hit on, is accepting of her friend's sexuality.

 - Clumsy has something like this in the Empath: The Luckiest Smurf story "My Unsmurfy Valentine."
 The object of his affections, Brainy, doesn't reciprocate, however.